TIBCOSoftware/snappydata/docs/howto.md

     result.foreach(r => println(r(0) + ", " + r(1) + ", " + r(2) + ", " + r(3)))
 ```

-**Join the sample table with a reference table**
+**Join the sample table with a reference table**:
 You can join the sample table with a reference table to execute queries.
-For example a reference table(AIRLINEREF) is created as follows from a parquet data file:
+For example a reference table (AIRLINEREF) is created as follows from a parquet data file.
 ```
     // create temporary staging table to load parquet data snSession.sql("CREATE EXTERNAL TABLE STAGING_AIRLINEREF USING " +